International Communication Association

 The International Communication Association (ICA) is an academic association for scholars interested in the study, teaching and application of all aspects of human and mediated communication.

 ICA communicates within the association and with others interested in the field through various channels.
-The association publishes six major, peer-reviewed journals: Journal of Communication; Communication Theory; Human Communication Research; the Journal of Computer-Mediated Communication; Communication, Culture, and Critique; the Annals of the International Communication Association.
+The association publishes six major, peer-reviewed journals.
 Members receive a monthly electronic newsletter.
 ICA holds an annual conference at which hundreds of research papers are presented and over 2,000 scholars from all over the world participate.
 ICA recognizes outstanding contributions to the field through awards and fellowship programs.

 History

-ICA was founded on January 1, 1950, in Austin, Texas, as the National Society for the Study of Communication (NSSC), a subsidiary organization of the Speech Association of America (now the (United States) National Communication Association), when the SSA determined to exclude basic communication studies from its primary focus on rhetoric.
+ICA was founded on January 1, 1950, in Austin, Texas, as the National Society for the Study of Communication (NSSC), a subsidiary organization of the Speech Association of America (now the National Communication Association).
 The following year, NSSC published the first issue of its official journal, Journal of Communication.

 In 1967, the NSSC formally separated from the SSA and opened its membership to scholars outside of the U.S. It changed its name two years later to the International Communication Association.
-The association restructured into divisions to allow members to find and interact with colleagues who shared similar research interests, among the widely diverse disciplines of communication study.

-ICA relocated its offices from Austin, TX to Washington, D.C. in 2001.
+ICA relocated its offices from Austin, TX to Washington, D.C., in 2001.
 The association purchased a permanent headquarters in Washington in 2006.

-Governance

-ICA is governed by a Board of Directors, consisting of: